![]() |

 iii) Any publication by a membership association or corporation to its officers, employees, members, stockholders, or members of the immediate families of these persons, so long as the membership association or corporation is not organized primarily for the purpose of influencing the nomination for election, election, or retention of any candidate, or supporting or opposing any question or questions of public policy;

-iv) The occasional use of real property of a person or whoever, as defined in Section 9-1.6 of the Election Code, and as defined in Section 100.10(g) of this Part, for the purpose of conveying information to officers, employees, members or stockholders of an association or a corporation, and the immediate families of these persons, including but not limited to the use of the premises for the purpose of a candidate communicating directly with officers, employees, members or stockholders and the immediate families of these persons;
+iv) The occasional use of real property of a person or whoever, as defined in Code Section 9-1.6, and as defined in Section 100.10(b)(4), for the purpose of conveying information to officers, employees, members or stockholders of an association or a corporation, and the immediate families of these persons, including but not limited to the use of the premises for the purpose of a candidate communicating directly with officers, employees, members or stockholders and the immediate families of these persons;

 v) Unrealized appreciation or loss of value of investments during the period they are held.

-G) Independent expenditures are not contributions, as that term is defined in Section 9-1.4 of the Election Code.
-Independent expenditures are those made for the purpose of electioneering communication, as that term is defined in Section 9-1.14, or that expressly advocates the election, nomination or defeat of a candidate and that is not made in cooperation, concert or consultation with, or at the request or suggestion of, the public official or candidate.
-Communications that expressly advocate the election, nomination or defeat of a candidate are those that unequivocally state in the communication that the candidate ought to be elected, nominated or defeated.
+G) Independent expenditures are not contributions, as that term is defined in Code Section 9-1.4.
+Independent expenditures are those made for the purpose of electioneering communication, as that term is defined in Code Section 9-1.14, or that expressly advocates the election, nomination or defeat of a public official or candidate or for or against any question of public policy to be submitted to the voters and that is not made in cooperation, concert or consultation with, or at the request or suggestion of, the public official or candidate.
+Communications that expressly advocate the election, nomination or defeat of a public official or candidate or for or against any question of public policy to be submitted to the voters are those that unequivocally state in the communication that the public official or candidate ought to be elected, nominated or defeated or the question of public policy ought to be approved or defeated.
 These communications typically contain the terms "vote for", "elect" or, in the case of expressly advocating the defeat of a candidate, "vote against", "vote no", "defeat", etc.

 H) "Clearly identifiable candidate" means the candidate's name (first name and surname) but does not necessarily have to include the candidate's middle name or middle initial.
 A clearly identifiable candidate can also be one that is described in such a way as to exclude any other candidate so as to leave no doubt in the mind of the person being communicated to as to whom the communication is referring.
 For example: "The Democratic Party's candidate for Mayor", "Congressman Jones", or "the former Republican candidate for Congressman who was defeated at the most recent General Election".
 A clearly identifiable candidate can also be described by use of a photograph or other visual image or likeness.